 The country has been known for its hard stance on cannabis plants.
-This, however, changed in 2014 when the country relaxed its laws to allow the importation of hemp products such as CBD oil to help in the treatment of terminal illnesses.
+This, however, changed in 2014 when the government relaxed its laws to allow the importation of hemp products, such as CBD oil, to help in the treatment of terminal illnesses.

-This small Latin American country of just 3.5 million people became the first country in this region to legalize the use of cannabis plants.
-This involves the use of hemp as well as the use of marijuana for both medicinal, industrial and recreational purposes.
+This tiny Latin American country of just 3.5 million people became the first country in this region to legalize cannabis plants.
+This involves the use of hemp as well as the use of marijuana for both medicinal, industrial, and recreational purposes.

 Hemp Legalization in Africa

 The country is in the advanced stage of legalizing the growing of hemp.
-The country mainly wants the farmers to grow it for export to substitute tobacco which has been the country’s leading export.
-Measures are being put in place so that farmers may apply for the licenses to grow hemp.
+The government mainly wants the farmers to grow it for export to substitute tobacco which has been the country’s leading export.
+Measures are being implemented so that farmers may apply for licenses to grow hemp.

-In conclusion, it is a matter of when and not if before the hemp industry sputters fully into life given the recent waves of revolution happening all over the world.
+In conclusion, it is a matter of when and not if before the hemp industry sputters fully into life, given the recent waves of revolution happening worldwide.
 It is a billion-dollar industry that waits to be exploited as a result of its numerous advantage.
-Well, I look forward to a day that I will drink hemp tea, wear a hemp sweater to work while driving a car made from hemp!
-That’s how versatile and good hemp is…think about it.
+Well, I look forward to a day that I will drink hemp tea and wear a hemp sweater to work while driving a car made from hemp!
+That’s how versatile and suitable hemp is…think about it.